-The land border between the U.S. and Mexico will remain closed until at least Feb 21.
+The land border between the U.S. and Mexico is currently limited to essential travel.

 While several states in Mexico reopened for tourism, including Quintana Roo (where popular spots like Cancun are located) as well as Jalisco (where Puerto Vallarta is), further restrictions have since been implemented.
 Mexico has created a color-coded system for each state, according to the U.S. Embassy & Consulates in Mexico, and has placed several states, including Jalisco and Quintana Roo, in the "orange" category, allowing hotels and restaurants to open with 50 percent capacity.